cilium/cilium/Documentation/admin.rst

 --------------------------

 This section describes how to install and run Cilium on Kubernetes.
-The deployment method using is called DaemonSet_ which is the easiest way to deploy Cilium in a Kubernetes environment.
+The deployment method we are using is called DaemonSet_ which is the easiest way to deploy Cilium in a Kubernetes environment.
 It will request Kubernetes to automatically deploy and run a ``cilium/cilium`` container image as a pod on all Kubernetes worker nodes.

-Should you encounter any issues during the installation, please refer to the :ref:`admin_k8s_troubleshooting` section and/or seek help on `Slack channel`_.
+Should you encounter any issues during the installation, please refer to the :ref:`admin_k8s_troubleshooting` section and / or seek help on `Slack channel`_.

 TL;DR Version (Expert Mode)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^